angelaambroz/uwezo/README.md

 ### Main idea

 Dynamic bar chart, by region, of kids' performance on English, Math, Swahili for 2012.
 Click for further information (side, informative tooltip?).
-Drop-down for `countries' (TZ, KE, UG) and `years' (2009/2010, 2011, 2012). (`Subject' dimension to be added.)
+Drop-down for `countries' (TZ, KE, UG) and `years' (2009/2010, 2011, 2012). ~~(`Subject' dimension to be added.)~~ `subject' added.

 ### To Do